ARM-software/armnn/BuildGuideAndroidNDK.md

 For ease of use there is a shell script version of this guide located in the scripts directory called [build_android_ndk_guide.sh](scripts/build_android_ndk_guide.sh).
 Run the script with a -h flag to see the command line parameters.

+The shell script version of this guide (build_android_ndk_guide.sh) also provides user the option to use the Arm NN and ComputeLibrary available in your BASE_DIR, instead of downloading a new version.
+BASE_DIR is path to the script file, which is armnn/scripts/.

 ## Initial Setup

-First, we need to specify the Android version and the directories you want to build armnn in and to install some applications required to build Arm NN and its dependencies.
+First, we need to specify the Android version and the directories you want to build Arm NN in and to install some applications required to build Arm NN and its dependencies.

 ```bash
 export ANDROID_API=30